 With an annual enrollment of more than 10,000 students, our undergraduate writing programs touch the lives of just about every student on campus.
 Our courses are designed to help all SF State students develop and hone their writing and reading skills so that they can be engaged, effective communicators, critical thinkers, and successful students.
-We offer courses that meet SF State’s Written English requirements (Area A2 and A4 of General Education) [live link this].
+We offer courses that meet SF State’s Written English requirements (Area A2 of General Education).
 We also offer courses in our Composition for Multilingual Students (CMS) program that fulfill SF State’s Written English and Oral Communication requirements (Area A1) that are specifically designed for non-native speakers of English.

 You have options for how you would best like to complete SF State’s First-Year Composition Requirement.
 In order to select the best option, we have designed an online application for placing students in first-year composition classes.
-This application is called Directed Self-Placement (DSP).
+This application is called Write to Register.
 We believe that, with good guidance from us, you are the best person to choose which First-Year Composition course is best for you.
 You know what your background and experiences with reading and writing have been.
 You also know how motivated and confident you are, what your goals are and what support systems you have in place to help you meet those goals.
-You now have the opportunity to make an important decision about which composition class is best for you (that is the “self-placement” part of DSP).
+You now have the opportunity to make an important decision about which composition class is best for you (that is the “self-placement” part of Write to Register).
 Our job is to provide you with some additional guidance to help you make the best choice possible:

-All newly-admitted undergraduate students must take the California State University English Placement Test (CSU-EPT) prior to their first semester of matriculated attendance at SF State, except those with proof of an approved EPT test or course exemption, as listed in the University Bulletin.
-All students who are required to complete First-Year Composition are required to use the DSP application to determine which of our three First-Year Composition options is best for you.
-There is no cost associated with DSP; it is free of charge.
+All students who are required to complete First-Year Composition are required to use the Write to Register application to determine which of our three First-Year Composition options is best for you.
+There is no cost associated with Write to Register; it is free of charge.

-Students with an EPT score of 147 or above who need First-Year Composition should follow instructions sent to your SF State email address in early June and/or visit Directed Self-Placement to complete the application and make your course selection.
+Students who need First-Year Composition should follow instructions sent to your SF State email address in early June and/or visit Write to Register to complete the application and make your course selection.

-Students with an EPT score of 146 or below will complete DSP as part of their English class in SF State’s Early Start Program.
+Students in Enrollment Category Four will complete Write to Register as part of their English class in SF State’s Early Start Program.

-To learn more about the DSP process, please visit the English Tutoring Center (ETC).
+To learn more about the Write to Register process, please visit the Write to Register page.

 The three options you may choose from are: